23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 Aurate Diamond Stacker Ring ($300; auratenewyork.com)

-“If you know me, then you know I never leave the house without a plethora of gold rings on my fingers, says Bonilla.
+“If you know me, then you know I never leave the house without a plethora of gold rings on my fingers,” says Bonilla.
 “They add an element of sophistication to even the most normcore of ensembles.”

 Baby Pearl Hoop ($88; catbirdnyc.com)